kapouer/matchdom/README.md

 ## types and formats

-Types can be used by filters typings, or by "to:" and "is:" filters.
+Types can be used by filters typings, or by "as:" and "is:" filters.

-Formats can be used by "to:" filter.

 Basic types (and their shorthands):